Intrenion/Milcraft/doctrine/makers-of-modern-strategy.md

 Base offensive plans on realistic evidence about firepower and losses.

 **Outcome**
-Commanders avoid attacks that spend lives without gaining useful results.
+Commanders avoid attacks that cost lives without gaining useful results.

 Chapter: From the First to the Second World War - Men against Fire: The Doctrine of the Offensive in 1914